-The key terms of reference in the board's mandate, which forms the basis for its responsibilities, are to:
+The key terms of reference in the Board's mandate, which forms the basis for its responsibilities, are to:

-- agree on the Company's objectives, strategies and plans for achieving those objectives; - annually review the corporate governance process and assess achievements against objectives; - review its mandate at least annually and approve recommended changes. - delegate to the Chief Executive or any senior executive any of the powers, authorities and discretions vested in the Board of - determine the terms of reference and procedures of the board and review their reports and minutes; - consider and evaluate reports submitted by members of the executive; - ensure that an effective risk management process exists and is maintained throughout the company to ensure financial integrity and safeguarding of the Company's assets; - review and monitor the performance of the chief executive and the executive team; - ensure consideration is given to succession planning for the chief executive and executive management; - establish and review annually, and approve major changes to, relevant policies; - approve the remuneration of non-executive directors on the board; - ensure that an adequate budget and planning process exists, performance is measured against budgets and plans, and approve annual budgets for the Company; - approve significant acquisitions, mergers, take-overs, divestments of operating companies, equity investments and new strategic alliances by the Company; - consider and approve capital expenditure recommended by the executive committee; - consider and approve any significant changes proposed in accounting policy or practice; - consider and approve the annual financial statements, quarterly results and dividend announcements and notices to shareholders, and consider the basis for determining that the Company will be a going concern as per the recommendation of the audit committee: - assume ultimate responsibility for financial, operational and internal systems of control, and ensure adequate reporting on these by Management; - take ultimate responsibility for regulatory compliance and ensure that management reporting to the board is comprehensive; - ensure a balanced and understandable assessment of the Company's position in reporting to stakeholders; - review non financial matters that have not been specifically delegated to management; and - specifically agree, from time to time, matters that are reserved for its decision, retaining the right to delegate any of these matters to Management and/or any committee from time to time in accordance with the articles of association.
+- agree on the Company's objectives, strategies and plans for achieving those objectives; - annually review the corporate governance process and assess achievements against objectives; - review its mandate at least annually and approve recommended changes. - delegate to the Chief Executive or any senior executive any of the powers, authorities and discretions vested in the Board of dir determine the terms of reference and procedures of the Board and review their reports and minutes; - . . . - consider and evaluate reports submitted by members of the executive; - ensure that an effective risk management process exists and is maintained throughout the Company to ensure financial integrity and safeguarding of the Company's assets; - review and monitor the performance of the Chief Executive and the executive team; - ensure consideration is given to succession planning for the Chief Executive and Executive Management; - establish and review annually, and approve major changes to, relevant policies; - approve the remuneration of Non-Executive Directors on the Board; - ensure that an adequate budget and planning process exists, performance is measured against budgets and plans, and approve annual budgets for the Company; - approve significant acquisitions, mergers, take-overs, divestments of operating companies, equity investments and new strategic alliances by the Company; - consider and approve capital expenditure recommended by the Executive Committee; - consider and approve any significant change proposed in accounting policy or practice; - consider and approve the annual financial statements, quarterly results, dividend announcements, and notices to shareholders, and consider the basis for determining that the Company will be a going concern; - assume ultimate responsibility for financial, operational and internal systems of control, and ensure adequate reporting on these by Management; - take ultimate responsibility for regulatory compliance and ensure that Management reporting to the Board is comprehensive; - ensure a balanced and understandable assessment of the Company's position in reporting to stakeholders; - review non financial matters that have not been specifically delegated to Management ; and - specifically agree, from time to time, matters that are reserved for its decision, retaining the right to delegate any of these matters to Management from time to time in accordance with the Articles of Association.